RockstarLang/rockstar/spec.md

 #### Binary Comparison

 Equality comparisons (`is`, `ain't`, `is not`) are allowed between types if they are the same type or they can be compared by the rules below.
-Objects are checked by reference equality, all other types are checked by value equality.
+Objects are checked by reference equality; all other types are checked by value equality.

 Ordering comparisons (`is higher than`, `is lower than`, `is as high as`, and `is as low as`) are only allowed if the operands are both Numbers or both Strings or they are converted to such an arrangement according to the rules below.
-Numbers are compared as expected, Strings are compared lexicographically.
+Numbers are compared as expected.
+Strings are compared lexicographically.

 - \<Mysterious\> \<op\> Mysterious =\> Equal.
 - \<Non-Mysterious\> \<op\> Mysterious =\> Non equal.